Smellbow/wizordum-mapping-guide/README.md

 ## 📁 Downloads

+*none yet added!*
 You can find downloadable example `.map` files in the [`maps/examples`](maps/examples) folder.
 Each map will usually correspond to a guide page from the above sections.

 ---

 ## ✨ Contribute

 Got a cool trick or fix?
-Open a [pull request](https://github.com/Smellbow/wizordum-mapping-guide/pulls) or [issue](https://github.com/Smellbow/wizordum-mapping-guide/issues) to help others learn!
+Let us know in Discord or if youd prefer an issue report in this github.

 ---